aneeshbahi/aneeshbahi/README.md

 ## Hi there 👋

-Hellooooo!
-I am a first year
+Hello, I am a second year Computer Science and Business Administration student at Northeastern University, passionate about the intersection on fintech and building projects to help others.

 <!--
 **aneeshbahi/aneeshbahi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.